U.S. House GOP to file suit over Biden audio tapes, as ‘inherent contempt’ vote looms

 The two are expected to hold a second debate in September, well before voters head to the polls in November.

-The post U.S. House GOP to file suit over Biden audio tapes, as ‘inherent contempt’ vote looms appeared first on Kentucky Lantern.
+The post U.S. House GOP to file suit over Biden audio tapes, as ‘inherent contempt’ vote looms appeared first on West Virginia Watch.